netelios/javascript-tests/literal-object-methods-vs-prototyped-methods-what-s-about-memory.md

 Conclusion:
 -----------

-So the difference is 56 o x objects instance x number of methods for webkit (Chrome)!
+So the gap is 56 o x objects instance x number of methods for webkit (Chrome)!
 It’s certainly a bit different for Gecko based browsers and IE but not that different (hope so!).
+Feel free to test it yourself and report results here.

 So 56b per method per instance, it’s important but not that much.
 If I take for example an object that would be instantiated 100 times using five methods, the difference is 56 x 5 x 100 = 28000 (28kb).
-Is it an expensive cost to pay to be able to grant access to wonderful closure capabilities offended by literal objects such as privacy?
+Is it an expensive cost to pay to be able to grant access to wonderful closure capabilities offered by literal objects such as privacy?

 However this amount of extra memory can be relevant in certain case, when object have many methods or are instantiated many times.